Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Sending a follow-up message after an interview is very important in your job search.
 It shows how interested and serious you are about the job.

-Unfortunately, many people overlook this part and immediately start firing out more applications.
+Unfortunately, many overlook this part and immediately start firing more applications.

 A follow-up message doesn’t guarantee you getting hired or employed.
-However, you should follow up on your application to know if you’re getting the job or not.
+However, you should follow up on your application to know whether you’re getting the job.

 Nevertheless, you don’t want to follow up after an interview or application without being pushy.
 Here’s how you can follow up on your job applications:

-• Read the job listing and identify the closing date for the application.
+Please read the job listing and identify the application closing date.
 Do not send a follow-up message before that date.

-• Pick the best day to send a follow-up message.
-Mondays are usually very busy and if the recruiter doesn’t see your message on a Friday, it will get buried under other mails over the weekend.
+Pick the best day to send a follow-up message.
+Mondays are usually very busy, and if the recruiter doesn’t see your message on a Friday, it will get buried under other emails over the weekend.

 Here’s a sample follow-up message you can learn from: